TekWizely/go-parsing/lexer/README.md

 #### Retrieving Emitted Tokens ( `token.Nexter` )

-When called, the Lex* functions will return a `token.Nexter` which provides a means of retrieving tokens (and errors) emitted from the lexer.
+When called, the Lex* functions will return a `token.Nexter` which provides a means of retrieving tokens (and errors) emitted from the lexer:

 ```go
 type Nexter interface {